HGVSnomenclature/hgvs-nomenclature/docs/software.md

 The software must:

 - Be *primarily* concerned with provided the functionality listed above.
-  Software that merely accepts or emits HGVS expressions as part of their operation (e.g., variant annotation) do not meet this criterion.
+  Software that merely accepts or emits HGVS variant descriptions as part of their operation (e.g., variant annotation) do not meet this criterion.
 - Meet the license requirements above.
 Commercial software, including hybrid open-source/commercial software, will not be included.